MEC-EAGLE/AIMA_FINAL/README.md

 Members can rate each other from profiles, and organizations see suggested candidates based on skill and preference matching.
 Organizations can filter applicants by skill keywords and minimum rating to quickly sort large numbers of resumes.
 Organizations may create their own custom assessments and attach them to job posts.
-Applicants must complete these assessments when applying, and organizations can view scores and filter candidates by minimum assessment result.
+Each built-in assessment now contains at least ten questions so recruiters get a meaningful ranking.
+Applicants must complete these quizzes when applying, and organizations can view scores and filter candidates by minimum assessment result.
 Rankings are hidden from applicants.
 Getting Started
 Install dependencies:
 npm install